Timeless Vinyl Siding Colors That Never Go Out of Style

 Light Gray

-While we’ve watched light gray fade as an allover interior color, gray has maintained its classic cool for exteriors.
-It looks crisp, sharp and almost preppy with white trim.
+Gray, a cool classic for exteriors, looks crisp, sharp and almost preppy with white trim.
 It plays well with a rainbow of trim and roof colors, from bright and bold to dark and moody.

-Depending on the light, light gray might look like a cool white while looking much darker in shade or shadow.
-This color also provides a neutral canvas for landscaping, so there’s no doubt you’ll up your curb appeal with light gray vinyl siding.
+Depending on the lights around, light gray might look like a cool white while looking much darker in shade or shadow.
+This color also provides a neutral canvas for landscaping, so there’s no doubt you’ll up your curb appeal with light gray vinyl siding color.

 mid-town grey house exterior